 Full sun (direct light)

-Partial shade (subdued or indirect light)
+Partial shade (dim or indirect light)

 Example: Epiphyllum